Drinking water quality standards

 Drinking water quality standards describes the quality parameters set for drinking water.
-Despite the truth that every human on this planet needs drinking water to survive and that water may contain many harmful constituents, there are no universally recognized and accepted international standards for drinking water.
-Even where standards do exist, and are applied, the permitted concentration of individual constituents may vary by as much as ten times from one set of standards to another.

-Many developed countries specify standards to be applied in their own country.
-In Europe, this includes the European Drinking Water Directive and in the United States the United States Environmental Protection Agency (EPA) establishes standards as required by the Safe Drinking Water Act.
-For countries without a legislative or administrative framework for such standards, the World Health Organization publishes guidelines on the standards that should be achieved.
+Water may contain many harmful constituents, yet there are no universally recognised and accepted international standards for drinking water.
+Even where standards do exist, the permitted concentration of individual constituents may vary by up to ten times from one set of standards to another.
+Many countries specify standards to be applied in their own country.
+In Europe, this includes the European Drinking Water Directive and in the United States, the United States Environmental Protection Agency (EPA) establishes standards as required by the Safe Drinking Water Act.
 China adopted its own drinking water standard GB3838-2002 (Type II) enacted by Ministry of Environmental Protection in 2002.
+For countries without a legislative or administrative framework for such standards, the World Health Organization (WHO) publishes guidelines on the standards that should be achieved.

 Where drinking water quality standards do exist, most are expressed as guidelines or targets rather than requirements, and very few water standards have any legal basis or, are subject to enforcement.
 Two exceptions are the European Drinking Water Directive and the Safe Drinking Water Act in the United States, which require legal compliance with specific standards.
 In Europe, this includes a requirement for member states to enact appropriate local legislation to mandate the directive in each country.
 Routine inspection and, where required, enforcement is enacted by means of penalties imposed by the European Commission on non-compliant nations.